 - Clinical Practice Pathway Clinical faculty on the Clinical Practice Pathway spend at least 80% of their effort in clinical practice.
-They will be expected to demonstrate engagement and excellence as a clinician and a commitment to LSU-SOM over time, in accordance with the rank sought.
+They will be expected to demonstrate excellence as a clinician and a commitment to LSU-SOM over time.
 Their contributions in research, scholarship, teaching and education may be limited.
 This pathway provides the opportunity to transition to the Clinician Scientist Pathway or the Clinician Educator Pathway based upon how the faculty member's career unfolds. - 2) Clinician Scientist Pathway Clinical faculty on the Clinician Scientist pathway may spend 50-70% of their effort in clinical work.
-They will be expected to demonstrate engagement and excellence in clinical practice and in research and/or scholarship, in accordance with the rank sought.
+They will be expected to demonstrate excellence in clinical practice and in research and/or scholarship.
 A national reputation is also required for promotion to professor.
 This pathway provides the opportunity to switch to the tenure track. - 3) Clinician Educator Pathway Clinical faculty on the Clinician Educator Pathway may spend 50-70% of their effort in clinical work.
-They will be expected to demonstrate engagement and excellence in education and teaching and clinical practice, in accordance with the rank sought.
+They will be expected to demonstrate excellence in education and teaching and clinical practice.
 They may spend up to 50% of their effort in defined teaching and education, or administration and/or clinical service roles.
 The defined educational roles may include residency program director, clerkship, course director, associate dean, etc. A national reputation is also required for promotion to professor.
 This pathway provides the opportunity to switch to the tenure track. - 4) Educational Practice Pathway Basic Science faculty on the Educational Practice Pathway may spend more than 80% of their time in teaching and education and/or course administration.
-They will be expected to demonstrate engagement and excellence as a teacher and commitment to LSU-SOM over time, in accordance with the rank sought.
+They will be expected to demonstrate excellence as a teacher and commitment to LSU-SOM over time.
 Their contributions in research and/or scholarship, and administration may be limited.
 This pathway provides the opportunity to transition to the Basic Science Educator Pathway based upon how the faculty member's career unfolds. - 5) Research Pathway Basic Science faculty on the Research Pathway will spend 80% of their effort in research, including team science, core laboratory services or research endeavors.
-They will be expected to demonstrate engagement and excellence in their research and/or scholarship and commitment to LSU-SOM over time, in accordance with the rank sought.
+They will be expected to demonstrate excellence in their research and/or scholarship and commitment to LSU-SOM over time.
 Their contributions to teaching and education and service and/or administration may be limited.
-This pathway provides the opportunity to transition to the Basic Science Educator Pathway based upon how the faculty member's career unfolds. - 6) Basic Science Educator Pathway Basic Science faculty on the Basic Science Educator Pathway may spend more than 50% of their effort in research and/or scholarship, teaching and education, or service and/or administration.
-In addition, they must demonstrate engagement in other domains in accordance with the rank sought.
+This pathway provides the opportunity to transition to the Basic Science Educator Pathway based upon how the faculty member's career unfolds. - 6) Basic Science Educator Pathway Basic Science faculty on the Basic Science Educator Pathway may spend more than 50% of their effort and must demonstrate excellence in two of the following: research and/or scholarship (including team science, core laboratory services or research endeavors), defined roles in teaching and education, such as course or curriculum director, or service and/or administration.
 A national reputation is also required for promotion to professor.
 This pathway provides the opportunity to switch to the tenure track.

-7) Tenure Pathway - Faculty on the tenure pathway will spend a variable percentage of their effort and must demonstrate engagement and excellence, in accordance with the rank sought, in research and/or scholarship (including team science, core laboratory services or research endeavors), defined roles in teaching and education, such as course or curriculum director, or service and/or administration.
+7) Tenure Pathway - Faculty on the tenure pathway will spend a variable percentage of their effort and must demonstrate excellence in two, and engagement in one of the following: research and/or scholarship (including team science, core laboratory services or research endeavors), defined roles in teaching and education, such as course or curriculum director, or service and/or administration.
 A national and/or international reputation is also required for promotion to professor and tenure granting.
+Note: Service includes clinical, institution, organization/society and community service.